hackerman008/titanic-project-1/README.md

 # kaggle/titanic dataset

 ##Overview
-This is the code for the titanic Survival prediction problem.In this project I build a Random forest machine learning algorithm  to classify passangers of titanic into surive or not surive.
+This is the code for the titanic Survival prediction problem.In this project we use a Random forest machine learning algorithm  to classify passangers of titanic into surive or not surive.

 ##Libraries